inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 FROM `taxi-rides-ny.nytaxi.yellow_tripdata_partitoned` WHERE fare_amount != 0
 );
 ```
+#### CREATE AND RUN MODEL
+- linear model
+- BQ will determine the data split
+- target variable = tip amount

+Running the following SQL code will build the model using the training data set.
 ```sql
 -- CREATE MODEL WITH DEFAULT SETTING
 CREATE OR REPLACE MODEL `taxi-rides-ny.nytaxi.tip_model`